Redefining data for community

 “Aboriginal people have been telling stories for thousands of years.
 Data is more than numbers, it’s information – it’s stories.
 By simplifying data, people can understand and relate to the anecdotal data as stories” Jacob said.

-Jacob echoes the words of Corrine and asserts the need to give community voice; he refers to the concept of reciprocity, where the community gives to young people and young people give back to community.
+Jacob echoes the words of Corinne and asserts the need to give community voice; he refers to the concept of reciprocity, where the community gives to young people and young people give back to community.

 “Capturing community voice for Ngiyang Wayama means consultation.
 In this way, we focus on turning back paternalistic government and cultivating the power to govern ourselves” Jacob said.